zillur-av/wrong-way-vehicle-detection/README.md

 ```
 git clone https://github.com/zillur-av/wrong-way-vehicle-detection.git
 ```
 You can use the pre-trained weights of yolov5.
 But I have trained the model with a custom dataset.
-Download the weights from [weights-google drive](https://drive.google.com/file/d/1Ttd1CuFBnTLBiUWbxz5LCoS68S8AplB6/view?usp=share_link) and put it in ./yolov5/my_coco.pt here.
-Then download the test video from [test video- Google drive](https://drive.google.com/file/d/1amhEP1frS0D1i4Xi2rBvsrl3D7H3ZuIM/view?usp=share_link) and put it in ./yolov5/overpass.mp4.
+Download the weights from [weights-google drive](https://drive.google.com/file/d/1Ttd1CuFBnTLBiUWbxz5LCoS68S8AplB6/view?usp=share_link) and put it in `./yolov5/my_coco.pt` here.
+Then download the test video from [test video- Google drive](https://drive.google.com/file/d/1amhEP1frS0D1i4Xi2rBvsrl3D7H3ZuIM/view?usp=share_link) and put it in `./yolov5/overpass.mp4`.
 You can use your video too.
 Next, install the necessary python package.
-I highly recommend using a conda environment.
-Install Miniconda, create a new environment with python 3.8 and install the package using pip inside the environment or using conda.
+I highly recommend using a `conda environment`.
+Install Miniconda, create a new environment with `python 3.8` and install the package using pip inside the environment or using conda.
 Before using pip, check ```which pip```.
 If it shows your conda environment, you are good to go.
 Otherwise, you can simply execute the following lines in your terminal.
 ```
 cd wrong-way-vehicle-detection
 cd yolov5